machinat/sociably/website/docs/facebook-platform.md

 It brings you to set up everything step by step.
 :::

-First you need to apply a Facebook app and set up the page binding.
+First you need to apply a Meta app and set up the page binding.
 Follow the [official guide](https://developers.facebook.com/docs/messenger-platform/getting-started/app-setup) for the setup procedures.